 Substantially all of the loans of the Group have a variable interest rate, mainly connected to EURIBOR.
-The part of bonds issued by the Company is denominated in PLN and bear interest connected to WIBOR.
+The bonds issued by the Company in 2014 are denominated in PLN and bear interest connected to WIBOR.
 Increases in interest rates generally increase the Group's financing costs.
-As of 30 June 2017 and 31 December 2016 approximately 78% and 70% of the Group's loans were hedged or partially hedged.
-For example as at 31 December 2016, a 50bp change in Euribor rate would lead to €2,846 change in profit (loss) before tax.
+As of 30 June 2018 and 31 December 2017 approximately 81% and 90% of the Group's loans were hedged or partially hedged.
+For example as at 31 December 2017, a 50bp change in Euribor rate would lead to €1,698 change in profit (loss) before tax.
 In addition, in an economic environment in which availability of financing is not scarce, demand for investment properties generally tends to increase when interest rates are low, which can lead to higher valuations of the Group's existing investment portfolio.
 Conversely, increased interest rates generally adversely affect the valuation of the Group's properties, which can result in recognition of impairment that could negatively affect the Group's income.

-Historically, EURIBOR rates have demonstrated significant volatility, changing from 1.343% as of 2 January 2012, through 0.188% as of 2 January 2013, to 0.280% as of 3 January 2014, 0.076% as of 2 January 2015 and -0.1320% as of 4 January 2016, -0.3180% as of 2 January 2017 (EURIBOR for three-month deposits).
+Historically, EURIBOR rates have demonstrated significant volatility, changing from 1.343% as of 2 January 2012, through 0.188% as of 2 January 2013, to 0.280% as of 3 January 2014, 0.076% as of 2 January 2015 and - 0.1320% as of 4 January 2016, -0.3180% as of 2 January 2017, -0.328% as of 2 January 2018 (EURIBOR for three-month deposits).